ramp-eu/JS2SF/docs/Setup_midterm.md

   - One IPC running the HMI software for the Duo Cut installation.
 This HMI is connected to the context broker and update pallet states and its robotic cell state.
   - One IPC running the HMI software for the Flex Edge installation.
 This HMI is connected to the context broker and update pallet states and its robotic cell state.

+The IPC of the FlexEdge installation is used as web server to perform the QRM logic and the manufacturability check.

 The HMI software is developped in C sharp using the Visual Studio environment.

 The connection between the virtual robot and the IPC is realized using Kuka Connect software.